yuvalbennaim/simpleton-state-manager/README.md

 ### Getting a Model

 Use the SimpletonStateManager instance to explicitly obtain a clone of the stored Model.
-The stored models are immutable and you are never getting the actual reference:
+The stored models are immutable, and you are never getting the actual reference:

 ```javascript
   const sampleModel = store.getModel('modelOne');